 We pulled into one of the chilled out looking wooden restaurants and picked a table under cover to escape the sun for some respite.
-The menu looked great!
+The menu looked great.

-Then we heard a faraway sound, like a shriek.
-We looked at other tourists on tables nearby, everyone had a ‘did you just hear something’ look on their faces?
+But the calmness was broken up by a faraway sound, like a shriek.
+As we looked at other tourists on tables nearby, it seemed everyone had a ‘did you just hear something’ look on their faces?

-A guy on a table nearby did a David Hasslehoff, sprinted for the sea without thinking and was on his merry way out to sea.
+A guy on a table nearby did a David Hasselhoff, sprinted for the sea without thinking and was on his merry way out to sea.

 Eventually, the first guy made his way left and finally back to the beach.
 He was exhausted and really shaken up.
-Hasslehoff followed a few minutes later in better shape but still extremely tired.
+Hasselhoff followed a few minutes later in better shape but still extremely tired.

 Our blood pressure dropped dramatically as both men made it out of the water safely.
 Everyone involved was relieved the situation had not turned out much worse.

-A Bit Shaken Up
+8. A Bit Shaken Up

 After the commotion, we ate and took a short walk along the beach.
 Getting back on our motorbikes after what we had just witnessed felt insignificant.

 To get the full effect of the beach, we took off our shoes to feel the sand scratch lightly on our feet.
-We also admired some large wooden boats shaped like bananas that were bigger than us!
+We also admired some large wooden boats shaped like bananas that were bigger than us.

-Hai Van Pass Begins
+9. The Official Hai Van Pass Begins

-The route begins by crossing gorgeous Cau Lang Co bridge over the lagoon.
+The route begins by crossing gorgeous Cau Lang Co Bridge over the lagoon.

 We didn’t fully appreciate the beauty of the view over the bridge until we were further around the headland looking back at the scene.

 If you’re exceptionally lucky, you might see a train heading for Hanoi or Ho Chi Minh City as you cross the bridge.
-We were not so lucky!
+We were not so lucky.

 Instantly the roads begin to acutely curve out of sight.
 We were performing 270 degree turns to follow the correct trajectory.
-Now this was getting fun!!
+Now this was getting fun…

 There are several hazards and obstacles to keep in mind.
-These hurdles come in the form of other people – either driving trucks or huge buses overtaking on blind corners.
+These hurdles come in the form of other people either driving trucks or huge buses overtaking on blind corners.

 All we could do is drive defensively and safely without going too slow that we caused an accident.
 There were temptations to gun it but there are other people to consider.

 Be sure not to get carried away in the moment, stop from time to time to take it all in.